RossCampbellDev/Volatility/README.md

 modscan will show drivers or kernel modules (linux) that are unloaded or hidden/unlinked by rootkits.  helpful to find stuff can help you find processes that don't have a physical file mapped on disk - indicative of malware that exists only in memory

+## Update:  winesap

+this is a plugin that can be used to look for Autostart Extensibility Points (AESP) - which are executables that get executed automatically and silently when an application is terminated.  this is done by modifying registry keys.

 #CLI #cheatsheet